yiisoft/data

 $data = $reader->read();

 The goal of the Sort is to map logical fields sorting to real data set fields sorting and form a criteria for the data reader.
 Logical fields are the ones user operates with.
 Real fields are the ones actually present in a data set.
-Such a mapping helps when you need to sort by a single logical field that, in fact, consists of multiple fields in underlying the data set.
-For example, we provide a user with a username which consists of first name and last name fields in actual data set.
+Such a mapping helps when you need to sort by a single logical field that, in fact, consists of multiple fields in the underlying data set.
+For example, you provide a user with a username which consists of first name and last name fields in the actual data set.

 To get a Sort instance, you can use either Sort::only() or Sort::any().
 Sort::only() ignores user-specified order for logical fields that have no configuration.
 Sort::any() uses user-specified logical field name and order directly for fields that have no configuration.

-Either way you pass a config array that specifies which logical fields should be order-able and, optionally, details on how these should map to real fields order.
+Either way, you pass a config array that specifies which logical fields should be order-able and, optionally, details on how these should map to real fields order.

 The current order to apply is specified via withOrder() where you supply an array with keys corresponding to logical field names and values correspond to order (asc or desc).
 Alternatively withOrderString() can be used.
-In this case ordering is represented as a single string containing comma separate logical field names.
+In this case, ordering is represented as a single string containing comma separate logical field names.
 If the name is prefixed by -, ordering direction is set to desc.

 Skipping some items